Overview of Roles in docu tools

 pocket tool users can be invited to an infinite number of projects.

-No licence is required by Subcontractors (role 5) to work on one or multiple projects.
+No licence is required by Subcontractors (role 5) or internal Viewers to work on one or multiple projects.

 Information: Templates are not linked to the roles in the projects, but to global rights.
 More on global rights here.